-State-Level Regulations: Recognizing the need for PFAS regulation, individual states have taken the lead in developing their own regulations.
-States like California, New York, and Michigan have implemented stricter standards for PFAS in drinking water, environmental remediation, and product labeling.
-However, these state-level regulations may vary in scope and stringency.
+State-Level Regulations: Individual states have taken the lead in developing their own regulations.
+States like California, New York, and Michigan have implemented stricter standards for PFAS in drinking water, environmental remediation, and restrictions in products and product labeling.
+However, these state-level regulations vary in scope and stringency.

 To ensure compliance with these regulations, businesses should closely monitor federal and state-level regulatory updates and engage with third-party experts specializing in PFAS regulations and testing.
 These experts can provide valuable guidance on interpreting and implementing regulatory requirements, conducting necessary testing, and staying ahead of evolving compliance standards.